ly16302/website/_research/research-2.md

 ---
-title: "CFD analysis of wind/tidal turbines/WEC and turbine arrays"
+title: "Aerodynamics and hydrodynamics of wind/tidal turbines/WEC and turbine arrays"
 excerpt:
 collection: research
 ---